New York Is Set To Be First U.S. City To Impose Congestion Pricing

 "[W]hy should NJ not implement a commuter tax on NYC residents leaving NYC that exempts NJ residents so WE can fund our transit.
 Reality is any commuter tax should be a regional convo not just NY," tweeted Jersey City Mayor Steven Fulop.

-Sam Schwartz, a traffic engineer and former NYC traffic commissioner known as "Gridlock Sam," told NPR last week that the toll for cars will likely be a charge of $10 to $15.
+Sam Schwartz, a traffic engineer and former New York City traffic commissioner known as "Gridlock Sam," told NPR last week that the toll for cars will likely be $10 to $15.

-Tolls will be variable and passenger vehicles will be charged once per day.
+Tolls will be variable, and passenger vehicles will be charged once per day.
 Drivers entering the zone would be automatically charged via their E-ZPass or billed via their license plate number.

 Still to be hammered out by lawmakers is what exemptions may be granted.
 A wide range of them are being considered, from exemptions for disabled people to exemptions for motorcycles.